VAPO: End-to-end Slide-Enhanced Speech Recognition with Omni-modal Large Language Models

-\textbf{Results on SlideSpeech.} Table~\ref{tab:main-SlideSpeech} shows the results on the real-world SlideSpeech dataset.
-It can be observed that baseline models generally perform poorly when incorporating slide information, with performance even degrading compared to the contextless setting.
-For instance, the Qwen3-Omni-30B-A3B~\cite{qwen3omni}, using either slide text or the slide image as context exhibits a higher WER compared to using audio alone.
-In contrast, our proposed VAPO method achieves the best results on the SlideSpeech dataset.
-The VAPO-7B model reaches a WER of 10.31 and a recall of 97.32 on the test set, outperforming baselines such as Qwen3-Omni-30B-A3B (Recall=95.5) and MaLa-ASR~\cite{MaLa-ASR} (WER=11.26).
+\textbf{Results on SlideSpeech.} Table~\ref{tab:main-SlideSpeech} presents the results on the real-world SlideSpeech dataset.
+Ideally, visual context should enhance recognition; however, we observe a detrimental effect in baseline models.
+Most baselines exhibit performance degradation when incorporating slide information compared to the contextless setting.
+For instance, the Qwen3-Omni~\cite{qwen3omni} shows increased WER in both pipeline and end-to-end settings compared to using audio alone.
+In stark contrast, our VAPO method effectively leverages visual cues, achieving the best performance.
+VAPO-7B reaches a WER of 10.31 and a Recall of 97.32, significantly outperforming the Qwen3-Omni baseline and the previous SOTA MaLa-ASR~\cite{MaLa-ASR}.

-\textbf{Results on SlideASR-Bench.} Table~\ref{tab:main-SlideASR-Bench} presents the results on SlideASR-Bench.
-Unlike SlideSpeech, on SlideASR-Bench, \textbf{all audio-only models struggle to recognize specialized named entities.} For example, on the SlideASR-R dataset, even the strongest audio-only model, Qwen3-Omni-30B-A3B, reaches a NE-FNR of 41.09.
-This underscores the essential role of incorporating visual information in entity-rich ASR tasks.
-Additionally, \textbf{baseline models fail to effectively utilize contextual information, whether in text or image form.} For example, on SlideASR-S, when Qwen3-Omni-30B-A3B uses OCR text or slide images as context, although NE-WER decreases compared to audio-only input, the overall WER increases significantly.
-This aligns with our observations in Section~\ref{sec:failure}, the model is not transcribing the speech properly but rather outputting the context content instead.

-\textbf{The VAPO method achieves significant improvements in recognizing key entities.} For example, on the challenging real-world evaluation set SlideASR-R, VAPO-7B reduces the NE-FNR from the baseline best of 28.22 to 15.35.
-These results indicate that VAPO can accurately extract and anchor entity text from slides, thereby improving transcription accuracy.
-See Appendix~\ref{sec:app-case-study}, for the successful cases and analysis of a failure case.